hphelion/documentation/cloudos/install.license.md

 After you have completed the Admin node installation in the Operational Dashboard:

-1. Cick Settings in the top banner.
+1. Click Settings in the top banner.

 2. Click Licensing.